 Microsporum Fungal disease is a form of infection in guinea pigs caused by a species of fungus known as the Trichophyton mentagrophytes fungus.

-Since it is yet another infection that can spread to other animals and humans, it requires proper hygiene.
-It is caused by a lack of good hygiene in the first place.
+Since it is yet another infection that can spread to other animals and humans, it requires proper hygiene because it is caused by a lack of good hygiene in the first place.

 It may be another reason why your guinea pig may have bald spots.

-Due to increased stress, you may find your guinea pig acting out at other animals, which could cause more spread of the mites.
+Due to increased stress, you may find your guinea pig acting out at other animals, which could cause more mites spread.

-It is usually caused by an overgrowth of guinea pig molars and premolars.
-This is why checking the molar, and premolar growth lengths are advised to prevent this condition.
+This is why checking the molar and premolar growth lengths are advised to prevent this condition.